tudocomp/tudocomp/docs/Documentation.md

   thus can do optimizations it could not do if parts of the code would only be linked together from another compiled `.cpp` file.
 - Convenience: A lot of the code is templated, and thus would live in in a header anyway.
-By also moving all the code that would not _have_ to be in a header there, we get rid of the typcial C++ way of splitting up all the code between header and `.cpp` files.
+But we also moved the code that does not necessarily _have_ to be put in a header file.
+By doing so, we get rid of the typical C++ way of splitting up all the code between header and `.cpp` files.

 > Note: This is not a hard design decision, and might change again
 > depending on how the framework develops.

-If there is uncertainty about how header-only C++ code works, note that the basic idea is that any function or other definition not defined as a template gets annotated with `inline`, which allows putting its implementation directly in the header.
+If there is some uncertainty about how header-only C++ code works, note that the basic idea is that any function or other definition not defined as a template gets annotated with `inline`, which allows putting its implementation directly in the header.
+>TODO: I do not understand this paragraph.
+Why is it useful to know inline if you do not know header-only?

-So, as a start for adding a new compressor to the framework, we would create a new header file somewhere in `/include/tudocomp/` or in a new subdirectory in it.
+We now start with adding a new compressor to the framework.
+Our aim is to create a new header file somewhere in `/include/tudocomp/` or in a new subdirectory in it.

 For this tutorial, we will pick `/include/tudocomp/example/`.